awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 1. exec rdsadmin.manage_tracefiles.refresh_tracefile_listing;
 ```

-After the view is refreshed, use the following view to access the results\.
+After the view is refreshed, query the following view to access the results\.

 ```
-1. rdsadmin.tracefile_listing
+1. SELECT * FROM rdsadmin.tracefile_listing;
 ```

 An alternative to the previous process is to use `FROM table` to stream nontable data in a table\-like format to list database directory contents\.